randyau/datawebring/README.md

 Traditionally, webrings acted like linked lists where for any given site, the next and previous sites were fixed.
 Obviously this creates hotspots where a high traffic site would bias traffic towards its neighbors.
 To smooth things out, we've added a PRNG seeded to the date that shuffles the list in a consistent manner.
-That way the hot spots should be smooth over time while still giving visitors a consistent browsing experience.
+That way the hot spots should be smooth over time while still giving visitors a consistent browsing experience that let's them walk the entire ring.

 # License